softonic/portainer-endpoint/README.md

 This image allows to auto register all the swarm nodes in a Portainer running in the same cluster and network.

+## The goal

+Currently when running under `Docker Swarm mode` portainer has visibility of services and their tasks, but from the task you cannot get the logs/ssh session/etc.

+In the container tab you have only access to the containers running in the host where Portainer is connected.
+In case you want to get this functionality on containers running on other nodes of the cluster you need to add manually the connection details, which is not a valid solution in an elastic swarm cluster where nodes are added and removed continuously.

+This image allows you to make automatic this process.

 ## How to use

 You need to create a global service and pass some options and env vars.

+Thanks to the "global service" concept in Swarm mode we can run a service ensuring that each node is running a service task.
+In case the cluster adds more nodes Swarm is the responsible of launch a new task in the node, it's totally automatic.

 ### Options
 - Network: It's important to attach this service in a network where Portainer is attached.